Jsos17/Olympics_Evolution/README.md

 ## My Inspiration and Practical Guidance for Building the Application

 The technical implementation of the web application and the interactive data visualizations within it draw inspiration and practical guidance from the online books [Interactive web-based data visualization with R, plotly, and shiny](https://plotly-r.com/) by Carson Sievert and [Mastering Shiny](https://mastering-shiny.org/) by Hadley Wickham.
-Additionally, the design process behind the visualizations themselves follows the theoretical foundation taught during the course.
+Additionally, the design process behind the visualizations themselves follows theoretical foundations taught during the course.